nagvbt/nagvbt.github.io/blog/2015-03-10-how-to-make-visual-studio-run-faster.md

 ---
-title: "How to make Visual Studio Run Faster"
-date: "2015-03-10"
-categories:
-  - "tools-technology-news"
-tags:
+tags: ["Tools"]
-  - "visual-studio"
 ---

+# How to make Visual Studio Run Faster

 1. Make sure the latest service pack for Visual Studio is installed.
 2. Disable Navigation Bar – Go to Tools > Options > Text Editor > C# or All Languages and uncheck **_Navigation bar_**.